busolagbadero/Deploy-to-EKS-Cluster-from-Jenkins-Cluster/README.md

 ## Configure EKS Cluster Deployment

-Generate a Jenkins job on the server and initiate the pipeline using the Git repository URL.
+Create a Jenkins job on the server and initiate the pipeline using the Git repository URL.
 This involves configuring a job within Jenkins and triggering the pipeline execution by specifying the repository's URL.

 ![eks12](https://github.com/busolagbadero/Deploy-to-EKS-cluster-from-Jenkins/assets/94229949/4b04bf7a-df94-44a6-9088-fd88d16344dc)